 If you see a yellow and red light flashing in its indicator, your battery is still charging.
 As soon as the green light appears, that’s when you know it’s fully charged.
 However, keep in mind that it’ll take a whole day or two to get your lawn mower full-charge battery.

-It’s also a moderately inexpensive part to replace, so trust us when we say it’s a relief if this is the one problem with your mower.
+It’s also a moderately inexpensive part to replace, so trust me when I say it’s a relief if this is the one problem with your mower.

 10. Cables and Terminals